bitsawer/blender-custom-nodes/README.md

 * Quality setting can be used to scale down the image for faster processing.
 This is useful if you are working with a large image with a complex node tree.
 Just remember to set quality to high once you are ready to save the final output.

-* Normalize can be used to normalize RGBA values to 0-1.0 range.
-This just inserts command "-n 0,1" after user command string.
+* Normalize can be used to normalize RGBA values to 0-1.0 range, perform color space conversion and image orientation fixes.
+You usually want to keep this on, but you can also do these manually if you want more control.

 * Argument slots can be used to pass arguments to your commands.
 You can reference variables like this: "$arg1".

+## GIMP-plugin commands

+The release ships with a version of the GIMP-plugin and most filters seem to work out of the box.
+This is still work in progess, so some of them don't work yet.
+Many GIMP filters use images that are placed in your "%APPDATA%/gmic"-directory.
+G'MIC bundled with the Blender release will find them from there if they exist.
+You can download the whole package from [this link](http://gmic.eu/gmic_all_data.zip) and extract the contents into the target directory.

 ## Troubleshooting and tips